smslavin/antigravity-examples/gist-agent/README.md

 - **Intelligent Filtering**: Deduplicates and reranks papers based on keyword relevance.
 - **PDF Analysis**: Downloads PDFs and extracts text for deeper analysis.
 - **AI Summarization**: Uses Google's Gemini model to summarize papers and identify trends, insights, and research gaps.
+- **Gist Publication**: Automatically publishes the daily update as a public GitHub Gist.
 - **Daily Update**: Generates a Markdown report (`arxiv-daily-update.md`) with the findings.

 ## Setup